Siftah/get_iplayer/help.md

 When using this (or any) mailing list, please observe standard rules of '[Netiquette](http://david.woodhou.se/email.html)' — no HTML, no top-posting, no excessive quotations, etc.

 Do **NOT** use the issue tracker associated this GitHub repository.
 It is for the use of contributors working on get_iplayer itself.
+Any problems using get_iplayer should be reported to the mailing list.